funkelab/motile/docs/source/learning.rst

   draw_solution(graph, solver, label_attribute="score")

 None of the nodes or edges were selected, which is indeed the cost minimal
-solution: the costs for selecting nodes or edges is too high.
+solution: the cost for selecting nodes or edges is too high.

 We can use the ``solver.weights`` object to directly modify the weights on the costs.
-Here, we further lower the costs of edges for example:
+Here, we further lower the cost of edges for example:

 .. jupyter-execute::
   :hide-output: